Jenny Hoyston

 Jenny Hoyston is an American producer, vocalist, guitarist, and trumpeter based in Austin, Texas, United States.
-She composed, recorded, and toured as part of the San Francisco, California, political punk and no wave band Erase Errata from 1999-2015 and records and performs with William Elliott Whitmore as Hallways of Always, with former Erase Errata bandmate Ellie Erickson as Hey Jellie, and as a solo artist, at times under the name Paradise Island.
+She composed, recorded, and toured as part of the San Francisco, California, political punk and no wave band Erase Errata from 1999 to 2015 and records and performs with William Elliott Whitmore as Hallways of Always, with former Erase Errata bandmate Ellie Erickson as Hey Jellie, and as a solo artist, at times under the name Paradise Island.
 She also co-produces FABULOSA Fest near Yosemite every year since 2008.